ciechanowiec/ood_essence/README.md

 The main difference between functional software design and object-oriented software design can be shown on the example of calculating student's grade point average (GPA).
 In the first case we would concentrate on developing a program procedure, which task will be to calculate the GPA for for the provided data, while in the second case we would concentrate on developing a separate `Student` object that will be responsible for calculating its own GPA.
 The distinction is both subtle and profound.
 The final code for the calculation may look the same, but it is executed in different ways.
 In a program based on a functional software design, the program calls the subprogram that calculates the GPA, passing the `Student` object as a parameter.
 In an object-oriented program, a message is sent to the object to calculate its GPA.
 There are no parameters because the object to which the message is sent knows its own data (*N. Dale, J. Lewis, op. cit., p.
 294*).

 ## Nouns Instead of Verbs
 One of effective approaches for understanding object-oriented design is to think in terms of nouns instead of verbs.
-Here is how it was explained in Apple's guide for developers from 1988:
+Here is how it was explained in an Apple's guide for developers from 1988:
 > If procedures and functions are verbs and pieces of data are nouns, a procedure-oriented program is organized around verbs and an object-oriented program is organized around nouns.
 Imagine that you had a program that operated on dogs, mice, and cats.
 Further, imagine that the program needed to implement eating and running methods for the dogs, mice, and cats
 >
 > *- Apple Computer (publisher), Programmers Introduction to the Macintosh Family, 1988, p.
 142.*

-As an example of verb-oriented (procedure-oriented) way of thinking the authors presented the following pseudocode:
+As an example of verb-oriented (procedure-oriented) way of thinking the authors of the mentioned guide presented the following pseudocode:
 ```
 dog = RECORD
 mouse = RECORD